Emmanuel Rivera Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

+- The Cardinals pitching staff ranks 23rd in the league with a collective 8.2 strikeouts per nine innings.

-- The Cardinals have a 4.50 team ERA that ranks 21st across all MLB pitching staffs.
+- The Cardinals' 4.52 team ERA ranks 22nd across all MLB pitching staffs.

-- Cardinals pitchers combine to surrender 96 home runs (one per game), the first-fewest in the league.
+- Cardinals pitchers combine to give up 97 home runs (one per game), the least in the league.

-- Wainwright (3-4) gets the starting nod for the Cardinals in his 12th start of the season.
-He's put together a 7.66 ERA in 51 2/3 innings pitched, with 28 strikeouts.
+- Matz makes the start for the Cardinals, his 14th of the season.
+He is 1-7 with a 4.67 ERA and 79 strikeouts in 81 2/3 innings pitched.

-- In his most recent appearance on Tuesday, July 4, the right-hander tossed 3 1/3 innings against the Miami Marlins, giving up four earned runs while surrendering seven hits.
+- In his last appearance on Friday against the Chicago Cubs, the left-hander tossed five innings, allowing one earned run while surrendering three hits.

-- In 11 games this season, the 41-year-old has amassed an ERA of 7.66, with 4.9 strikeouts per nine innings.
-Opponents are hitting .362 against him.
+- The 32-year-old has put together a 4.67 ERA and 8.8 strikeouts per nine innings across 21 games this season, while allowing a batting average of .280 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.